jarbus/jarbus.github.io/content/blog/growth-and-decay.md

 He was too embarrassed to play in front of anyone during the two month adjustment period.
 Before, Lil Ari could play dozens of beautiful and original songs; on standard, he couldn't play a thing.
 He claimed to be bored of guitar and that he was going to stop playing, which allowed him to practice in secret.
 Rumi loved his birthday gift.

 The switch to standard tuning was brutal.
 Standard wasn't particularly challenging, but it was counter-intuitive for him.
 The scales and chords were all scrambled.
-Anyone can adjust with enough practice, though.
-He was more frustrated by how he could have saved two months of effort if he had just learned standard tuning from the start.
 He finally had to face the fact that, not only had he played "wrong" all these years, but he avoided the chance to correct himself the whole time.
 The debt added up.

 His mother was no different.
 She did things *her* way---sometimes she was effective; other times, counter-productive.
 The stubbornness that built a centrifuge with a dryer and Tesla drive unit was the same stubbornness that was *sure* she could find a way to re-use microscope slides without cleaning them.
 The only person who could change that was her.